Individual-based and continuum models of phenotypically heterogeneous growing cell populations: Introduction

 Ideally, instead of defining such PDE models on the basis of population-scale phenomenological assumptions, one wants to derive them from first principles, that is, as the deterministic continuum limits of stochastic discrete models, \emph{i.e.} individual-based (IB) models, which track the dynamics of single cells~\cite{anderson2007single,van2015simulating}.
 This is to ensure that the terms comprised in the model equations provide a faithful mean-field representation of the underlying cellular dynamics.
 In fact, although being computationally intensive to simulate for large cell numbers and, to a wider extent, inaccessible to analytical techniques, IB models permit the representation of the finer details of cell-scale mechanisms and capture stochastic intercellular variability in the spatial and evolutionary trajectories of single cells.
 These aspects, which cannot be directly incorporated into phenomenological deterministic continuum models, become especially important in scenarios where cell numbers and densities are low (\emph{e.g.} in the early stages of embryonic development and tissue regeneration, during the formation of distant metastases upon cancer cell extravasation, and when tumour size is severely reduced after therapy), due to the stronger impact that single-cell processes and demographic stochasticity are expected to have on the dynamics of cell populations.
-For this reason, a range of asymptotic techniques, probabilistic methods and limiting procedures have been developed and used in previous studies to systematically derive PDE models for the growth of cell populations from their individual-based counterparts~\cite{baker2019free,byrne2009individual,chaplain2020bridging,deroulers2009modeling,drasdo2005coarse,dyson2012macroscopic,fozard2009continuum,inoue1991derivation,johnston2012mean,johnston2015modelling,lorenzi2020individual,motsch2018short,murray2012classifying,murray2009discrete,penington2011building,simpson2007simulating,oelschlager1989derivation,oelschlager1990large}.
+For this reason, a range of asymptotic techniques, probabilistic methods and limiting procedures have been developed and used in previous studies to systematically derive PDE models for the growth of cell populations from their individual-based counterparts~\cite{lorenzi2022cancer}. {{For example, reaction-diffusion and nonlinear diffusion equations have been derived from their underlying random walks~\cite{inoue1991derivation,oelschlager1989derivation,penington2011building,chaplain2020bridging,lorenzi2020individual,baker2019free}, from systems of discrete equations of motion~\cite{oelschlager1990large,murray2009discrete,murray2012classifying}, from discrete lattice-based exclusion processes~\cite{dyson2012macroscopic,johnston2017co,johnston2012mean,johnston2015modelling} and from cellular automata~\cite{deroulers2009modeling,drasdo2005coarse,simpson2007simulating}.}} However, these previous studies have mainly been focused on homogeneous populations in which all cells have the same phenotypic characteristics.
+Such homogeneity is rarely present in cellular systems, where significant intercellular phenotypic variability is commonly observed.
+In light of these considerations, we develop here an IB model for the growth of phenotypically heterogeneous cell populations.
+In this model, every cell is viewed as an individual agent whose phenotypic state is described by a structuring variable that captures intercellular variability in cell proliferation and migration rates.
+Cells undergo directional movement in response to pressure differentials~\cite{ambrosi2002closure,byrne1997free,byrne2009individual,greenspan1976growth}, pressure-dependent proliferation~\cite{bru2003universal,byrne2003modelling,drasdo2012modeling,ranft2010fluidization}, and heritable phenotypic changes~\cite{brock2009non,chisholm2016cell,huang2013genetic} according to a set of rules that correspond to a discrete-time branching random walk on the physical space and the space of phenotypic states~\cite{chaplain2020bridging,chisholm2016evolutionary,hughes1995random}.
+We formally show that the deterministic continuum limit of this model is given by a non-local PDE for the cell population density function, which generalises earlier models~\cite{byrne2009individual,drasdo2012modeling,perthame2014hele} to the case of phenotypically heterogeneous cell populations.
+We then carry out numerical simulations of the IB model and compare the results obtained with the results of formal travelling-wave analysis and numerical simulations of the PDE model.